vcokltfre/tutorial-old/content/tutorial/15-waiting.md

 ## Waiting for reactions

 Waiting for messages is pretty useful but also pretty clunky.
 Instead, we can wait for reactions to make the process cleaner and easier for the user.
 I will use the same ban example, but this time adapted to use reactions rather than messages.
-You'll notice the code is very similat to before, but with a few key differences.
+You'll notice the code is very similar to before, but with a few key differences.
 For brevity I have left out the function definition, as it remains the same as the previous example.

 ```py
     # Function definition removed for brevity.